almende/eve/implementations/java/capabilities.md

 - [Capability](#Capabilities): This part describes the generic capability model as implemented by all other capabilities
 - [Transports](#TransportCapabilities): Providing an asynchronous, string-based communication capability
-- [Transforms](#TransformCapabilities): Providing message transformation and call handling capability
+- [Protocols](#ProtocolCapabilities): Providing message transformation and call handling capability
 - [States](#StateCapabilities):          Providing persistent state storage, in the form of a key-value store
 - [Scheduling](#SchedulerCapabilities): Providing the ability to receive calls at scheduled future moments
+- [Algorithms](#Algorithms): Libraries & capabilities for multi-agent setups
 - [Lifecycle](#LifecycleCapabilities): Provide capabilities for booting and suspending agents

 ## Capability model {#Capabilities}